Robin Robertson is from the north-east coast of Scotland.

 He is the author of four collections of poetry: A Painted Field (1997), winner of the 1997 Forward Poetry Prize (Best First Collection), the Aldeburgh Poetry Festival Prize and the Saltire Society Scottish First Book of the Year Award; Slow Air (2002); Swithering (2006), shortlisted for the 2005 T. S. Eliot Prize and winner of the 2006 Forward Poetry Prize (Best Poetry Collection of the Year); The Wrecking Light (2010), shortlisted for the 2010 Forward Poetry Prize (Best Poetry Collection of the Year), the 2010 Costa Poetry Award and the 2010 T.S.
 Eliot Prize; and Hill of Doors (2013), shortlisted for the 2013 T.S.
 Eliot Prize.

 His translation of Euripides' Medea was published in 2008, and in 2009, his poem, 'At Roane Head', won the Forward Poetry Prize (Best Single Poem).
+His novel in verse, The Long Take (2018), was shortlisted for the Man Booker Prize, and won the Goldsmiths Prize for innovative fiction.

 Robin Robertson is also the editor of Mortification: Writers’ Stories of their Public Shame (2003).
 In 2004, he was named by the Poetry Book Society as one of the 'Next Generation' poets, and received the E. M. Forster Award from the American Academy of Arts and Letters.
 He lives and works in London.